-Because the OPA2652 is a general-purpose, wideband voltage feedback op amp, all of the familiar op amp application circuits are available to the designer.
+Since the OPA2652 is a general purpose, wideband voltage feedback op amp, all of the familiar op amp application circuits are available to the designer.
 Inverting operation is one of the more common requirements and offers several performance benefits.
-Figure 29 shows a typical inverting configuration.
+Figure 2 shows a typical inverting configuration.

 In the inverting configuration, three key design consideration must be noted.
-First, the gain resistor (R_G) becomes part of the signal channel input impedance.
-If input impedance matching is desired (which is beneficial whenever the signal is coupled through a cable, twisted pair, long PCB trace or other transmission line conductor), R_G may be set equal to the required termination value and R_F adjusted to give the desired gain.
-This approach is the simplest, and results in optimum bandwidth and noise performance.
-However, at low inverting gains, the resulting feedback resistor value can present a significant load to the amplifier output.
-For an inverting gain of -1, setting R_G to 50 Ω for input matching eliminates the need for R_M but requires a 50_W feedback resistor.
-This configuration has the interesting advantage that the noise gain becomes equal to 2 for a 50 Ω source impedance-the same as the noninverting circuits considered above.
-However, the amplifier output now sees the 50Ω feedback resistor in parallel with the external load.
+The first is that the gain resistor (R_G) becomes part of the signal channel input impedance.
+If input impedance matching is desired (which is beneficial whenever the signal is coupled through a cable, twisted pair, long PC board trace or other transmission line conductor), R_G may be set equal to the required termination value and R_F adjusted to give the desired gain.
+This is the simplest approach and results in optimum bandwidth and noise performance.
+However, at low inverting gains, the resultant feedback resistor value can present a significant load to the amplifier output.
+For an inverting gain of -1, setting R_G to 50Ω for input matching eliminates the need for R_M but requires a 50 Ω feedback resistor.
+This has the interesting advantage that the noise gain becomes equal to 2 for a 50Ω source impedance-the same as the non-inverting circuits considered above.
+However, the amplifier output will now see the 50 Ω feedback resistor in parallel with the external load.
 In general, the feedback resistor should be limited to the 200 Ω to 1.5k Ω range.
-In this case, it is preferable to increase both the R_F and R_G values as shown in Figure 29, and then achieve the input matching impedance with a third resistor (R_M) to ground.
+In this case, it is preferable to increase both the R_F and R_G values as shown in Figure 2, and then achieve the input matching impedance with a third resistor (R_M) to ground.
 The total input impedance becomes the parallel combination of R_G and R_M .

 The second major consideration, touched on in the previous paragraph, is that the signal source impedance becomes part of the noise gain equation and influences the bandwidth.
-For the example in Figure 29, the R_M value combines in parallel with the external 50 Ω source impedance, yielding an effective driving impedance of 50 Ω || 57.6 Ω = 26.8 Ω .
+For the example in Figure 2, the R_M value combines in parallel with the external 50 Ω source impedance, yielding an effective.

+tive driving impedance of $50\Omega \parallel 57.6\Omega = 26.8\Omega$.
 This impedance is added in series with R_G for calculating the noise gain (NG).
-The resulting NG is 1.94 for Figure 29 (an ideal source would cause NG = 2.00).
+The resultant NG is 1.94 for Figure 2, (an ideal 0Ω source would cause NG = 2.00).

-The third important consideration in inverting amplifier design is setting the bias current cancellation resistor on the noninverting input (R_B).
-If this resistor is set equal to the total DC resistance looking out of the inverting node, the output DC error, as a result of the input bias currents, is reduced to (Input Offset Current) • R_F.
-If the 50Ω source impedance is DC-coupled in Figure 29, the total resistance to ground on the inverting input will be 429Ω.
-Combining this in parallel with the feedback resistor gives 208Ω, which is close to the R_B = 205Ω used in Figure 29.
-To reduce the additional high-frequency noise introduced by this resistor, it is sometimes bypassed with a capacitor.
-As long as R_B <300Ω, the capacitor is not required since its total noise contribution is much less than that of the op amp input noise voltage.
+The third important consideration in inverting amplifier design is setting the bias current cancellation resistor on the non-inverting input (R_B).
+If this resistor is set equal to the total DC resistance looking out of the inverting node, the output DC error, due to the input bias currents, will be reduced to (Input Offset Current) • R_F .
+If the 50 Ω source impedance is DC-coupled in Figure 2, the total resistance to ground on the inverting input will be 429 Ω .
+Combining this in parallel with the feedback resistor gives 208 Ω , which is close to the $R_B = 205\Omega$ used in Figure 2.
+To reduce the additional high frequency noise introduced by this resistor, it is sometimes bypassed with a capacitor.
+As long as $R_B < 300\Omega$, the capacitor is not required since its total noise contribution will be much less than that of the op amp's input noise voltage.